Osteospermum moniliferum: ControlOsteospermum moniliferum is potentially susceptible to a range of control strategies, but Burgman and Lindenmayer recommended that the strategy chosen be responsive to the local situation and available resources. Due to its relatively shallow root system, removal by hand is an ideal method of control. Where manual removal is impractical, many common herbicides can be used, in which case the herbicide is commonly applied directly to the wood of the plant via a cut notch, or at the end of a pruned stump. Mechanical removal of O. moniliferum by tractor or other machinery can also be effective, but that process can be extremely indiscriminate, and is only recommended in areas of poor environmental values and minimal erosion risk.

 Another way of tackling an infestation is the use of controlled burns, but there are risks associated with that method.
-Principally, C. monilifera has higher moisture levels than many Australian indigenous species so, for burns to be effective, a burn of higher than normal intensity is required.
+Principally, O. moniliferum has higher moisture levels than many Australian indigenous species so, for burns to be effective, a burn of higher than normal intensity is required.
 That can, in turn, have a detrimental impact on indigenous vegetation which has evolved in response to more frequent, lower-intensity fires.
-Furthermore, fire can trigger re-germination from the extensive C. monilifera seed bank, potentially worsening the situation.
-However, if a program is implemented to monitor and control C. monilifera seedlings following the burn and emerging C. monilifera seedlings are removed, burning can be extremely effective at exhausting the seed bank and minimising the chances of re-infestation.
+Furthermore, fire can trigger re-germination from the extensive O. moniliferum seed bank, potentially worsening the situation.
+However, if a program is implemented to monitor and control C. monilifera seedlings following the burn and emerging O. moniliferum seedlings are removed, burning can be extremely effective at exhausting the seed bank and minimising the chances of re-infestation.

-Various methods of biological control have been attempted, particularly the introduction of insects which are natural enemies of C. monilifera, such as the bitou tip moth (Comostolopsis germana) and bitou seed fly (Mesoclanis polana).
-Although they have had some success in controlling bitou bush (ssp. rotundata) in Australia, to date they have not had similar success in combating boneseed (ssp. monilifera).
+Various methods of biological control have been attempted, particularly the introduction of insects which are natural enemies of O. moniliferum, such as the bitou tip moth (Comostolopsis germana) and bitou seed fly (Mesoclanis polana).
+Although they have had some success in controlling bitou bush (ssp. rotundatum) in Australia, to date they have not had similar success in combating boneseed (ssp. moniliferum).

-In a study carried out by researchers at the University of New England and published in 2017, it was found that a serious error was made with the introduction of biological control agents into Australia for C. monilifera ssp. rotundata.
-Bitou seed fly (Mesoclanis polana) was introduced based on the naive belief that it is a natural enemy of C. monilifera.
-After reviewing many hours of video footage of bitou bush flowers in Northern NSW, researchers at the School of Ecosystem Management found that Mesoclanis polana is actually the most frequent pollinator of C. monilifera.
-Because C. monilifera is a weed of National Significance in Australia, that oversight could potentially be devastating to Australian ecosystems.
+In a study carried out by researchers at the University of New England and published in 2017, it was found that a serious error was made with the introduction of biological control agents into Australia for C. moniliferum ssp. rotundatum.
+Bitou seed fly (Mesoclanis polana) was introduced based on the naive belief that it is a natural enemy of O. moniliferum.
+After reviewing many hours of video footage of bitou bush flowers in Northern NSW, researchers at the School of Ecosystem Management found that Mesoclanis polana is actually the most frequent pollinator of O. moniliferum.
+Because O. moniliferum is a weed of National Significance in Australia, that oversight could potentially be devastating to Australian ecosystems.
 Much like the introduction of the cane toad to control the population of cane beetles, such a discovery is an important reminder about the importance of thoroughly researching biological control agents before introducing them into new ecosystems.